Fremantle Harbour: History

-"... entered and fought against putting the vessel alongside jetty to discharge.
-It is a terrible place.
-No place to put a vessel.
-No shelter whatever.
-All the ships have to lay and discharge at the wharf or pay lighterage....
-It is blowing a gale from the SW ... and takes all our time to hold her....
-She had done considerable damage to herself....
-It is certainly the worst place I or anyone else ever saw.
-No place to send a ship of this size....
-Any man who would come or send a ship a second time is a damned ass."

 Alternatives

 British marine engineer John Coode advised John Forrest an outer harbour near Rous Head, or one that would stretch south from Arthur's Head, could be built.
 Coode ruled out building a port in the river mouth as he believed it would continually silt up due to lateral sand drift.
-In 1887 the Fremantle Chamber of Commerce pushed hard for the southern scheme to be chosen, but the Colony could not raise the half-million pounds which were estimated what such an initiative would cost.
+In 1887 the Fremantle Chamber of Commerce pushed hard for the southern scheme to be chosen, but the colony could not raise the estimated cost of £500,000.
 By 1891 Forrest was examining another proposal: an offshore facility at Owen Anchorage south of Fremantle.

-But by then Charles Yelverton O'Connor had been appointed the Colony's Engineer-in-Chief, and decided the best option was an inner harbour built in the mouth of the Swan River.
+But by then C. Y. O'Connor had been appointed the Colony's Engineer-in-Chief, and decided the best option was an inner harbour built in the mouth of the Swan River.
 The discovery of gold in Western Australia meant a working port was urgently needed, Parliament finally accepted O'Connor's plan after much political haggling, the capital was raised in London and preliminary work commenced late in 1892.